bdelacretaz/bertrands-blog-2023/src/posts/2025/2025-03-20-foundational-software.md

 infrastructure?

 There's space for both 100% generated and 100% handcrafted software depending on how and how long it will be used.
+And everything in between, of course.

-As generative AI progresses, we will certainly automate more things, but I think we have to be careful not to overuse automation at the expense of the level of quality required for a given module.
+As generative AI progresses, we will certainly automate more things, but I think we have to be careful, not to overuse automation at the expense of the level of quality required for a given module.